AdamXweb/WhiteSurFirefoxThemeMacOS/README.md

 The tab background colour is overwritten by themes installed. e.g. if you are using a dark theme in light mode, tab backgrounds that are inactive are affected.
 Fix: Change the installed theme to appropriate colour scheme to avoid issues.

+If you're looking to change the directory to run the script, you can always type `bash` then drag the file into terminal, otherwise type `cd` and then drag the folder in and press enter.\
+Alternatively, if you're running Catalina, the default teminal is zsh, meaning you can change folders by typing the name to enter the folder e.g. `WhiteSurFirefoxThemeMacOS`

+Q: "Why bother doing this, and not just use safari?"
+A: I've used safari for quite a few years, and was rather disappointed with the change in extensions, particularly with content blocking.
+This prompted me to use uBlock origin on Firefox, and to customise it to have the best aesthetics, and simplest transition.

 ### New bugs